 Depending on your case, you may need to schedule more than one appointment to see positive results.
 Anesthesia is available if you are concerned about pain or discomfort during the procedure.

-Scaling and root planing involve using special tools to remove plaque from your teeth and root surfaces.
+Scaling and root planing involve using special tools to remove plaque from your teeth and root surfaces with careful precision.
 Once that is finished, our dental hygienist will use a scaling tool to smooth the roots and help your gums reattach to your teeth.

 The benefits of this treatment are as follows: